Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_chapter_identity', $output, $args )`
-Filters the intermediate output array in the `_chapter_-header.php` partial before it is imploded and rendered.
+Filters the intermediate output array in the `_chapter-header.php` partial before it is imploded and rendered.
 Contains the HTML for the story link, chapter title (safe), and author meta nodes (see `fictioneer_get_chapter_author_nodes()`).
 Any of these items may be missing depending on the chapter’s configuration.

 **$output:**
 * $link (string) – HTML for the story back link.
 Unsafe.